 For this project OCV reinvented the existing 4,000 square foot space of an old East Side brownstone into exotic lounges.
 The renovation has become a chic nightspot on 51st Street in Manhattan.

-Interiors, which are plush and adorned with masks, swords, deer antlers, antique books and chandeliers, compliment the locale’s international array of tapas, cocktails and music.
+Interiors are plush and adorned with masks, swords, deer antlers, antique books and chandeliers.
+They compliment the locale’s international array of tapas, cocktails and music.

-This small Austrian bar/restaurant in Brooklyn was given a complete interior gut renovation.
-Wood, exposed brick and clean lines complement its offerings of beer, bratwurst and all things Austrian.
+Der Kommissar is a small Austrian bar, restaurant and performance space that was given a complete interior gut renovation.
+Wood, exposed brick and clean lines were employed to complement its offerings of beer, bratwurst and all things Austrian.

 Above-head lighting runs the length of the bar and wall wash lights feature a local artists’ hand painted work.
-The rear of the bar is set apart by a change in elevation and is frequently used as a stage for live musical performances and community events.
+An elevation change set the rear apart, making it a stage for live musical performances and community events.